It is 15.50 hrs on a Tuesday when the call comes in. A 3-year-old female is in cardiac arrest.

-- Palm to umbilicus – Move the patient’s hand (on the targeted arm) so that the palm rests over the umbilicus, while still maintaining the elbow close to the body.
+- Palm to umbilicus – Move the patient’s hand (on the targeted arm) so that the palm rests over the umbilicus while maintaining the elbow close to the body.

 Site versus flow

-As mentioned above, the proximal humerus is very close to the heart and this, coupled with seemingly lower intramedullary pressures, lends itself to higher flow rates when compared to the lower limb sites.
+As mentioned above, the proximal humerus is very close to the heart.
+This, coupled with seemingly lower intramedullary pressures, lends itself to higher flow rates when compared to the lower limb sites.

-Important to note, however, that any abduction or external rotation of the arm during resuscitative efforts (easy to picture this happening when moving your patient from scene to ambulance!) can lead to dislodgment of you IO.
-Nice and easy does it.
+Important to note, however, that any abduction or external rotation of the arm during resuscitative efforts (easy to picture this happening when moving your patient from scene to ambulance!) can lead to dislodgment of your IO.
+Nice and easy, does it.

-The sound of the driver buzzing brings back dentist chair memories for all of us.
-No less so for your patient who, if conscious during the insertion, will be particularly anxious and upset.
-Anticipate this and control anxiety with reassurance, distraction, and parental explanation if you can.
+The sound of the driver buzzing brings back dentist chair memories for all of us, no less so for your patient who, if conscious during the insertion, will be particularly anxious and upset.
+Anticipate this and control anxiety with reassurance, distraction, and parental explanation if possible.

-Pain in the conscious patient with an IO in situ can be from the area around the insertion site as well as the volume expansion caused by infusion.
-A small volume of 2% lidocaine can be given through the line prior to commencing the infusion to help with pain – this is slowly infused over 120 seconds, left for 60 seconds, then flushed with 2-5ml of saline.
+Pain in the conscious patient with an IO in situ can be from the area around the insertion site and the volume expansion caused by infusion.
+A small volume of 2% lidocaine can be given through the line before commencing the infusion to help with pain – this is slowly infused over 120 seconds, left for 60 seconds, and then flushed with 2-5ml of saline.

-Always consider line dislodgment or compartment syndrome with gross discomfort and inspect/flush the line to ensure it is still functioning adequately.
+Consider line dislodgment or compartment syndrome with gross discomfort and inspect/flush the line to ensure it still functions adequately.

 What about the gear itself?

 The EZ-IO 10 driver and needle Set is a semi-automatic intraosseous placement device commonly found in our EDs.
-All needle catheters are 15 gauge giving gravity flow rates of approximately 60-100ml/min.
+All needle catheters are 15 gauge, giving gravity flow rates of approximately 60-100ml/min.
 The use of pressure bags can greatly increase these rates.
-It is important to make sure you pre-flush the connector set to ensure no residual air can be injected after attachment.
+You must pre-flush the connector set to ensure no residual air can be injected after attachment.

 “Fail to Prepare, Prepare to Fail”.
-Practice really makes perfect and so frequent familiarisation sessions are encouraged to get used to both the IO equipment and identifying the various access sites and their relevant anatomy.
+Practice makes perfect, so frequent familiarisation sessions are encouraged to get used to the IO equipment and identify the various access sites and their relevant anatomy.

-A recent study by Mori et al (2020) showed a high rate of successful placement at 92.7%.
-This paper also described the complications encountered with the use of EZ-IO in a paediatric population in a paediatric ED.
+A recent study by Mori et al. (2020) showed a highly successful placement rate of 92.7%.
+This paper also described the complications encountered with using EZ-IO in a paediatric population in a paediatric ED.
 The complication rate seems to be consistent across all needle sizes at around 21%.
 Complications (particularly the more commonly occurring extravasation and skin) are important considerations for PEM IO training programmes.

 - Extravasation or subperiosteal infusion – the highest reported complication in the Mori paper was 17% of all IO insertions.
 This occurs if you fail to enter the bone marrow or happen to go through the entire bone itself and overshoot the medullary canal.
-Dislodgement of a well-placed IO line during resuscitation can lead to this occurring too.
+Dislodgement of a well-placed IO line during resuscitation can also lead to this.

-- Compartment syndrome – rare…but the smaller the patient the higher the risk.
+- Compartment syndrome – is rare…but the smaller the patient, the higher the risk.